wechto/paper/README.md

   :curly_loop: [Off-Policy Deep Reinforcement Learning without Exploration](https://arxiv.org/pdf/1812.02900.pdf) :fire: :boom: :volcano:  ​ ​ ​

-  We introduce a novel class of off-policy algorithms, batch-constrained reinforcement learning, which restricts the action space in order to force the agent towards behaving close to on-policy with respect to a subset of the given data.
+  BCQ: We introduce a novel class of off-policy algorithms, batch-constrained reinforcement learning, which restricts the action space in order to force the agent towards behaving close to on-policy with respect to a subset of the given data.

   :curly_loop: [Stabilizing Off-Policy Q-Learning via Bootstrapping Error Reduction](https://arxiv.org/pdf/1906.00949.pdf) :fire: :boom: :droplet:  ​

-  We identify bootstrapping error as a key source of instability in current methods.
+BEAR: We identify bootstrapping error as a key source of instability in current methods.
 Bootstrapping error is due to bootstrapping from actions that lie outside of the training data distribution, and it accumulates via the Bellman backup operator.

   :curly_loop: [Conservative Q-Learning for Offline Reinforcement Learning](https://arxiv.org/pdf/2006.04779.pdf) :+1: :fire: :volcano: :sweat_drops:  ​ ​